Permutation Tests for Infection Graphs: Problem setup

 \subsubsection{Censoring}

 We assume that censored nodes are selected uniformly at random among the nodes in the graph.
-Our hypothesis tests are designed to be valid, conditioned on the fact that $c$ nodes are censored.
-In this subsection, we define some more notation to express the probabilities of observing particular infection vectors, conditioned on the fact that $c$ nodes are censored.
+Our hypothesis tests are designed to be valid, conditional on the fact that $c$ nodes are censored.
+In this subsection, we define some additional notation to express the probabilities of observing particular infection vectors, conditioned on the fact that $c$ nodes are censored.

 Given an infection vector \(J\) that may contain censored components, we define the set \(\uncensored(J)\) to consist of all infection vectors \(J'\) such that \(J'\) has no censored vertices and \(J_{v} = J'_{v}\) for each uncensored vertex \(v\).
+Thus, $J'$ can have between $k$ and $k+c$ infected vertices.
 We then define the measure

 where \(\prob^{u}(\infected = J')\) denotes the probability of an uncensored infection from either of the two models described above.
 In other words, $\measure$ simply computes the probability of observing a vector $J$ after randomly censoring $c$ nodes.
 If we define the normalizing constant